kmizu/jsonda/README.md

 # Jsonda - a simple DSL for JSON objects construction.

-This project provides a Jsonic DSL, which can be used to construct JSON object easily, in Scala.
+This project provides a Jsonda DSL, which can be used to construct JSON object easily, in Scala.
 The code size of Jsonda is small and it is easy to understand what it does.
 Although Jsonda was formerly Jsonic, I was told that there is already another Jsonic library in Java by @okapies san.
 Then, I renamed